 Electrolyzed Water FAQ

-Hypochlorous acid or HOCL is produced naturally by the white blood cells of all mammals which includes us and used by white blood cells to kill invading microbial pathogens.
+Hypochlorous acid or HOCL is produced naturally by the white blood cells of all mammals, which includes you, and is used by white blood cells to kill invading microbial pathogens.

-HOCl is neutrally charged and bacteria have negatively charged cell walls.
+HOCl is neutrally charged.
+Bacteria has negatively charged cell walls.
 Just like magnets, molecules with the same charge will repel each other.
 Negatively charged molecules of bleach are repelled by bacterial cell walls.
-This is not the case with HOCl which is neutrally charged.
+This is not the case with HOCl, which is neutrally charged.
 HOCl easily penetrates bacterial cell walls.
 Hypochlorous acid either oxidizes the cell walls killing the bacteria or enters through the cell walls and destroying the vital components.

 Hypochlorous acid is made through the process of electrolysis.
 By passing an electrical current through water with a sodium chloride solution (NaCl), electrolyzed water is generated.